how to deal with angry people

 What Does Not Work

 2. Insulting them – most angry people have HUGE insecurity issues that they cover up with an angry facade.
-Insulting them further fuels their anger.
+Insulting them further fuels their anger and needlessly escalates the situation.

 3. Blocking their movement in a doorway in order to confront them about their anger.
 In fact, don’t even try to hug them at this stage.
 While the body is in the flight or fight mode they will not be open to your warmth.

 4. Asking them to breath and control their anger, telling them to relax.
-For some strange reason this flames one’s anger even more.
-I think its because it sounds like a command, the ego just freaks out.
+This flames their anger even more because they feel their emotions are being ignored.
+In addition, this sounds like a command to a rebellious ego.

 5. Constantly trying to appease their anger or accept blame for how they feel.
 By doing so you only train them to think that anger is an effective tool to get what they want.
 Don’t do it, no matter what it takes.